Louis Paul Jonas: Sculptures on display

 In 1932, Louis Paul Jonas and his brothers created the taxidermy model of the famous Australian race horse Phar Lap that is now on display at the Melbourne Museum.

+The Jonas Studios also created the black rhinoceros model in 1966 that is on display at the Putnam Museum and Science Center in Davenport, Iowa.

 In 1983, the National Museum of Natural History in Washington, D.C. hosted an exhibition of 75 wildlife miniatures created by Jonas.